commudle/commudle/README.md

-### [This further developed source code of this project is now private.
-We've shifted the front end to the latest version of Angular.
+### [The further developed source code of this Rails project is now private.
+We've shifted the front end to the latest version of Angular under https://github.com/commudle/commudle-ng.
 You can continue making contributions to it!]

 # Commudle